 How do I make an app appear on Start?

-If you're in All apps and you want to make an app appear on Start, tap and hold the app until you see the screen dim.
-When you release the app, tap Pin to Start from the menu that appears.
+If you're in All apps and you want to make an app appear on Start, right-click an app and select Pin to Start.

 How do I remove a tile from Start?